 Frequently Asked Questions About the Hardest AP Classes

-Is AP Calculus hard?
+Is AP Psychology hard?

 Is a 4 on an AP exam considered good?

 The College Board scores AP tests on a scale of 1-5.
 Earning a 4 on an AP exam denotes

 Will colleges accept a 3 on an AP exam?

-While a 3 on an AP exam is a passing grade and denotes that a student is "qualified" in the subject, some colleges only award credit for a 4 or 5.
+qualified in the subject, some colleges only award credit for a 4 or 5.
 Additionally, keep in mind that a few colleges do not award any credit for AP exams, no matter the score.